kianakaslana648/nlp-final-project/README.md

-# Chatbot in Movie Dialogue Style
+# Finetuned DialoGPT on Movie Dialogues
 ## Basic Introduction
 * A chatbot you can chat with by sending messages whenever you want.